EMERGING MARKETS-Russia, China limit emerging equity gains

 CHINA CONCERNS

-Chinese shares fell 0.9 percent while the yuan rose 0.25 percent against the dollar, having suffered its biggest weekly drop since 1994 last week.
+Chinese shares fell 0.9 percent while the yuan slipped 0.25 percent against the dollar, having suffered its biggest weekly drop since 1994 last week.

 In what would be the country's first domestic bond default, loss-making Chinese solar equipment producer Chaori Solar said it will not be able to meet interest payments on bonds due on Friday.